Mobile measurement technology for quiescent, operating and peak currents

 Setup

-• Connection of the probes and the measurement modules
+Connecting the probes and measurement modules

-Carrying out the measurement
+Performing the measurement

-Due to the increasing number of electrical and electronic consumers in vehicles, there is a demand to reduce CO2 emissions and consumption by increasing the efficiency of electrical and electronic systems.
-In order to achieve this goal in the long term, currents, voltages and temperatures at power-intensive vehicle components such as electric heaters, pumps and headlamps must be measured and validated.
-In vehicles with a 48V board net, relevant components include the DC/DC converter, the electrical machine or the 48V battery itself, since extremely high-power levels occur here for a short time.
-Some examples of measurements on power-intensive components are explained below.
+Due to the increasing number of electrical and electronic consumers in vehicles, there is a need to reduce CO2 emissions and fuel consumption by increasing the efficiency of electrical and electronic systems.
+To achieve this goal in the long term, currents, voltages, and temperatures must be measured and validated at power-intensive vehicle components such as electric heaters, pumps, and headlights.
+In vehicles with a 48V electrical system, relevant components include the DC/DC converter, the electric motor, and the 48V battery itself, as extremely high power levels occur here for short periods.
+The following describes some examples of measurements on power-intensive components.

-The following illustration shows the starting process of a conventional 6-cylinder diesel vehicle with 12Von-board power supply, which was recorded with a KLARI-CORD 4 during a long-term measurement.
-The measured peak current during starting is -757A with the on-board voltage dropping to 8.7V.
-These values also depend on the selected sampling rate.
-Since the conventional 12V electrical system has seen a rapid increase in power and thus also in currents, more and more models with 48V electrical systems will be available in the future.
+The following diagram shows the starting process of a conventional 6-cylinder diesel vehicle with a 12V electrical system, recorded with a KLARI-CORD 5 during a long-term measurement.
+The measured peak current during starting is -757 A, with the electrical system voltage dropping to 8.7 V. These values also depend on the selected sampling rate.
+Since power and therefore current have increased rapidly in conventional 12V electrical systems, more and more models will be equipped with 48V systems in the future.

 list_weiss